ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 Blockchains, like Ethereum, are distributed databases.
 The network's nodes must reach an agreement on the network's current state.
 Users of the blockchain all want to write to the database at the same time.
 It's the job of a consensus protocol to coordinate the network to agree on the same decisions and arrive at the same state.

-Although consensus protocols aren't directly related to building a dapp, understanding them will illuminate concepts relevant to you and your users' experience, like gas prices and transaction times.
+Although consensus mechanisms aren't directly related to building a dapp, understanding them will illuminate concepts relevant to you and your users' experience, like gas prices and transaction times.

 ## Prerequisites {#prerequisites}